 A Git object database is compact, immutable, and highly structured, but your working tree is the opposite: a live filesystem full of mutable files, timestamps, ignored paths, generated output, editor state, and platform-specific behavior.
 Commands that have to answer questions about the working tree have to cross from Git's controlled storage model into the messier state of the local machine.

 That is how apparently simple commands wind up slow in large repositories.
 For git status, Git may need to compare index metadata against the filesystem, decide which directories need scanning, discover untracked files, evaluate ignore rules, and work out whether it can trust cached metadata or needs to refresh it.
-On a small repository that work is almost invisible, but on a very large one it can dominate the command.
+On a small repository that work may not matter much, but on a very large one it can dominate the command.

 Some of Git's most important performance features are not especially glamorous for exactly this reason.
 The index, untracked cache, fsmonitor integration, sparse-checkout, and sparse-index all matter because reading the real filesystem at scale is expensive.